 Each state maintains a record of someone’s criminal background.
 These online databases are linked together so you are able to track criminal histories from another state.
-Go to courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you might have to pay for a more complete search.
+You can go to the courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you might have to pay for a more complete search.

 A criminal history search you will get a listing of all the arrests, charges, or convictions for any crimes, which can include: